 Meanings of Sanctified

 Sanctified means made holy, set apart, or blessed for a sacred purpose.
 It’s commonly used in religious contexts to describe something or someone that has been purified, consecrated, or dedicated to a higher purpose.
-It can also describe an experience or moment that feels deeply meaningful, pure, or sacred, even outside of formal religious settings.
+In everyday language, it can also describe an experience, place, or idea that feels deeply meaningful, pure, or “above the ordinary,” even when no formal religious ritual is involved.

 Definition